vieira83/p13n-fe-takehome/readme.md

 given column should fire once, and fire once only.

-For this exercise you may use any javascript feature that is available on all modern desktop browsers (including ecma6 + a polyfill/compiler if necessary).
+For this exercise you may use any javascript feature that is available on all modern desktop browsers (including ecma6 + a polyfill/compiler if necessary) except for the IntersectionObserver.
 You may not use any libraries, or receive help from another person in completing this exercise.
 You may however use any other resource that is available to you in completing this exercise (e.g. O'Reilly books, Stack Overflow).